 Make the Pumpkin Cream Cheese Mousse Base

-- Whisk the powdered sugar, Instant Clearjel, and Cinnamon together.
+- Whisk the powdered sugar, Instant Clearjel (or instant pudding mix), and Cinnamon together.
 Instant Clearjel should always be whisked thoroughly with dry ingredients before being added to liquid to avoid clumping.

-- With a stand mixer (preferred), or handheld mixer, beat the Cream Cheese until smooth.
-Slowly alternate adding the powdered sugar mixture and the pumpkin puree while on low, scraping the sides often to avoid lumps.
-Add the vanilla extract and beat until light and fluffy with no lumps.
-Set it aside while we make the whipped cream.
+- With a stand mixer (preferred), handheld mixer, or a whisk, beat the softened Cream Cheese until smooth.
+Slowly add the powdered sugar mixture while the mixer is on low, scraping the sides often until there are no lumps.
+Add the pumpkin puree and the vanilla extract and beat until light and creamy with no lumps.
+Set it aside while you make the whipped cream.

 Make the Stabilized Whipped Cream